caprover/caprover-website/docs/app-configuration.md

 ### Instance Count

 How many instances of this app should run at the same time.
-You may have as many instances as you want.
+You may run as many instances as you'd like.
 However, you are limited by your hardware.
-If you increase this number and you don't have enough RAM or Disk.
-Your system crashes it's a difficult task to recover the server.
-CapRover makes it as easy as a simple click to scale your application.
-However, don't forget that you are always limited by your hardware!
+If you increase this number and you don't have enough RAM or Disk space, your system may crash.
+It is advised to consider performance implications before increasing this number.

 ### Predeploy Function